Rogan-afk/Fom10k_Graph_RAG_Analyzer/README.md

 While many frameworks for KG generation exist, they typically run on a single thread and lack a purpose-defined scheme to consistently map entities, relationships, and events into a coherent node–edge structure.

-The form10k_graph_rag_analyzer is an attempt to create more optimal ontologies specifically for SEC Form 10-K filings.
+This project is an attempt to create more optimal ontologies specifically for SEC Form 10-K filings.
 It introduces a simplified scheme that enables faster KG construction by leveraging two-thread parallelism.

 This system is built on OpenAI’s API, with knowledge graphs stored as well-defined local structures, avoiding reliance on external web-based graph databases.
 Deployment is handled through a Gradio interface for ease of use..